csseeker/MediaPlayController.Net/README.md

-# Media Play Controller

-Welcome to the Media Play Controller repository!
-This open-source project is designed to simplify audio playback control, making it your ideal companion for theater productions, presentations, or any scenario where precise audio cues matter.

-## Key Features
+Welcome to the MediaPlayController.Net wiki!

+***What is it?***

+Windows Application that lets you play multiple audio files in a folder with easy setup, controlled playback, rewind and forward, progress indicator etc, ideal for theater productions.

+***I am sorry, What does that even mean?***

-- **Theater-Friendly**: Tailored for theater productions, this application allows you to manage and play multiple audio files (*.wav, *.mp3) effortlessly.
+* **Theater-Friendly**: Crafted with theater productions in mind, this application is perfect for situations where you need to play a multitude of audio files (*.wav, *.mp3) in a controlled manner.

-- **Intuitive Interface**: Our user-friendly interface ensures smooth control over audio playback, making sound cue management a breeze.
+* **Easy Setup**: Just gather all your audio files in a folder and select the folder when you run this application.
+No more fumbling with sound cues!
+* **Controlled Playback**: Our user-friendly interface allows you to easily control the playback of your audio files, ensuring that your sound cues are always on point.

-- **Navigation Control**: Seamlessly rewind and forward through audio tracks with visual feedback.
-Easily locate and pinpoint the desired moments in your audio cues.
+* **Rewind and Forward**: Now, you have the ability to rewind and forward through audio tracks with intuitive controls.
+Seamlessly navigate to the precise point you need.

-- **Progress Indicator**: Keep track of the progress of the currently playing audio with a clear visual indicator.
-Stay synchronized with your cues.
+* **Progress Indicator**: Keep track of the progress of the currently playing audio with our new progress indicator.
+Stay in sync with your cues.

-- **Log Extraction**: Troubleshooting made easy!
-Extract application logs for sharing with the developer if you encounter any issues or have feedback for improvements.

-## Getting Started

-Explore the intuitive user interface and start using the Media Play Controller for your audio playback needs.

-## Disclaimer

-Please note that this repository contains the beta version of Media Play Controller.
-While we've done our best to ensure smooth operation, there may be unforeseen bugs or issues.
-We appreciate your understanding and value your contributions to make this project better.

-Thank you for choosing Media Play Controller.
-Let's enhance your audio cue management experience together!
+* **Log Extraction**: Need to report an issue or share feedback with our developer?
+You can now extract application logs with ease.
+Simply use the provided feature to generate a log file for review.

+For latest release, visit here: https://github.com/csseeker/MediaPlayController.Net/releases